Frequently Asked Questions

 Yes, certainly.
-If you've got a friend or someone you've met who is coming to Calvin, you can both indicate on your housing applications your desire to be roommates.
+If you've got a friend or someone you've met who is coming to Calvin, you can both indicate on your applicant status pages your desire to be roommates.
 As long as the request is mutual (and space allows), we'll make the match happen.
 If your request comes after your housing application has been submitted, just contact our office.

 How do you match me with a roommate?

 If you leave the matching to us, which approximately two-thirds of our first-year students do, we rely on a specialized computer program as well as our experience in making matches.
 The computer takes the information you enter on your housing application and matches people who have similar interests and lifestyles.
 We check all matches and make many of them "by hand."
 Getting your application to us on time is helpful, as late applications tend to have fewer open roommates for us to work with.
 Most roommate matches work out fine, as long as roommates have realistic expectations and always communicate, cooperate and compromise.

 When will I find out the names of my roommates and suitemates?

 For students with Priority Housing status (applications received by May 1), roommate contact information will be sent out in early June via email (at your new Calvin email address).
 For all other students, roommate information will be included in an early August mailing, which will include building assignments for all students.
 You'll find out who your suitemates are when you arrive in the fall.